 Years of Experience

-Five to nine years of work experience seem to result in median wages of about $21.34.
-When we consider tenure, a substantial portion of employees (31 percent) have been working for one to four years and make around $12.08 per hour.
+Five to nine years of work experience seem to result in median wages of approximately $21.77 per hour.
+When we consider tenure, a substantial portion of employees (35 percent) have been working for one to four years and make $12.97 per hour on average.